HennaAbbas/Tsion_credit_usage/README.md

 ### Access the Dashboard
-You can use the dashboard directly from GitHub Pages: https://hennaabbas.github.io/circleci-credit-report-visualizer/
+You can use the dashboard directly from GitHub Pages: https://hennaabbas.github.io/circleci-credit-report-visualizer/ You may also run the code locally (see Local Development section below)

 ### Getting Your CircleCI Usage Report
 You can obtain your CircleCI usage data in two ways: